whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-21-Cate-Chloe-VIP-Jewelry-Subscription-Box-August-2016-Review-Coupon.md

 <br>

 <i class="icon-exclamation-sign"></i> **My Thoughts:** I think I love this set more than what I received last month!
 It's always fun to try new jewelry styles and I certainly don't have one with leaf pendants so this was such a treat!
 Plus all 3 items matched and look well paired together.
 The bonus headband was also a great new brand discovery, I never knew a headband could be so buttery soft.
-This subscription is definitely one to try if you're a jewelry lover like myself, and you definitely get more than what you pay for.
+This subscription is definitely one to try if you're a jewelry lover like myself, and you definitely get more than what you pay for!

 Interested in subscribing?
 Go to [www.cateandchloe.com](http://www.shareasale.com/r.cfm?B=871946&U=1115177&M=49865&urllink=){:target="_blank"} to join their VIP subscription boxes and get 50% off any subscription with code [WUMBAUG50](http://www.shareasale.com/r.cfm?B=871946&U=1115177&M=49865&urllink=){:target="_blank"}, but hurry, offer ends August 10th!